-- 4. Private Purpose Trust Funds.
-The District accounts for donations for which the donor has stipulated that both the principal and the income may be used for purposes that benefit parties outside the District. - 5.
+- 5. Private Purpose Trust Funds.
+The District accounts for donations for which the donor has stipulated that both the principal and the income may be used for purposes that benefit parties outside the District.
+The District's Private Purpose Trust Fund is the "Eastland ISD Scholarship Fund." - 6.
 Agency Funds.
 The District accounts for resources held for others in a custodial capacity in agency funds.
-The District's Agency Fund is the "Pawnee Student Activity Fund."
+The District's Agency Fund is the "Eastland Student Activity Fund."